 When you participate in any colour mixing workshop worth its value, you should also learn about two other elements of colour:

 Tint: Which is what’s produced when mixing a colour with white, causing an increase in lightness of the colour; and

 Shade: Which is the mixture of black with a colour, that results in reduction of lightness of the colour

 With a firm grounding in colour mixing lessons, future artists understand that tones are produced by mixing colours with grey, or by a combination of shading and/or tinting.

 For obvious reasons, this discussion on colour theory, and my rather abridged explanation of colour properties might not be enough to satisfy the artist in you.
 If you are anything like me, you’ll want to explore all of this in greater detail and have it explained step by step with practical exercises.

-This is a crucial knowledge that no one can take from you once it is yours.
+As I am not teaching anymore, I will create at some point online information in regards to colour mixing, as it is crucial knowledge that no one can take from you once it is yours.